 When Crypto Market Volatility Spikes

-- Stick with a long-term plan when appropriate and avoid panic selling into weakness.
+- Stick to a long-term plan when appropriate and avoid panic selling into weakness.

-- Reassess risk tolerance and adjust your financial roadmap if objectives or constraints change.
+- Recheck your risk limits if circumstances or constraints change.

 Should I Trade Volatile Crypto?

-Whether high volatility is “good” or “bad” depends on your time horizon and temperament: day traders may benefit from frequent movement and clearer short-term opportunities, while long-term holders often prefer steadier trends and can find large drawdowns psychologically and financially harder to tolerate.
+Whether volatility is “good” or “bad” depends on your time horizon and psychological fit.
+Day traders may benefit from frequent movement and shorter-term patterns, while long-term holders often prefer steadier trends and may find large drawdowns difficult to withstand.

 | Potential Benefits | Main Dangers |